 PUBLIC HAZARD MITIGATION SURVEY

-The City of Los Angeles is updating its Local Hazard Mitigation Plan (LHMP) to prepare for disasters and needs public input.
+The City of Los Angeles has updated its Local Hazard Mitigation Plan (LHMP) to prepare for disasters with the help of public input via a Public Hazard Mitigation Survey.
 The LHMP is a plan to implement actions to reduce injuries and losses from disasters and ensure that the critical services and facilities of the City will continue to function after a disaster.
-Los Angeles has about 284 sunny days per year, but we do face the potential for earthquakes, floods, fires, hazardous materials incidents, power outages, infrastructure failure, transportation accidents, or even terrorism.
+Los Angeles has about 284 sunny days per year, but we do face the potential for earthquakes, floods, fires, extreme heat, hazardous materials incidents, power outages, infrastructure failure, transportation accidents, or even terrorism.

-Angelenos know LA better than anyone else, so we want to hear from you.
-We've developed a survey for residents, business owners, and City employees to share what concerns them the most about potential disasters.
-Take this opportunity to let us know what concerns you before, during, or after a disaster!
+Angelenos know LA better than anyone else, so surveyed residents, business owners, and City employees to share what concerned them the most about potential disasters.
+Thank you for your input!

 LINKS AND OTHER RESOURCES